 - Follow up with a fluoridated mouthwash.

-- If you don’t have a fluoridated mouthwash, put a dab of fluoridated toothpaste on your finger and smear it over your teeth.
+- If you don’t have a fluoridated mouthwash, put a dab of fluoride toothpaste on your finger and smear it over your teeth.
 Rinse thoroughly with water.

 - Brush your teeth at least an hour after vomiting.

-- While tongue piercings have become one of the most popular options to express ones individuality.
-Despite the seemingly simple nature of a tongue piercing, they are often wrought with difficulties.
-As there are risks of infection with any body piercing procedures, it goes without saying that you should ensure that instruments used have been properly sterilized beforehand to avoid the risk of Hepatitis B and C, tetanus or HIV
+While tongue piercings have become one of the most popular options to express ones individuality, they are often wrought with difficulties.
+Despite the seemingly simple nature of a tongue piercing, there are high risks of infection with any piercing procedures.
+Therefore, it goes without saying that you should ensure that instruments used have been properly sterilized beforehand to avoid the risk of Hepatitis B and C, tetanus or HIV

-THE BIGGEST TIP WE CAN GIVE IS –
+- THE BIGGEST TIP WE CAN GIVE YOU IS

 THE HEALING PROCESS

-Most children have ‘bad breath’ -also called Halitosis, when they wake up.
-This usually goes away after your child has something to eat and drink and cleans their teeth.
+When they wake up , its common for children to have ‘BAD BREATH’ (also called Halitosis) This usually goes away after your child has something to eat and drink and cleans their teeth.
 This sort of bad breath isn’t anything to worry about.

-Other causes of bad breath in children and teenagers include:
+Causes of bad breath in children and teenagers can include:

-In teenagers causes of bad breath might also include:
+Other causes of bad breath in teenager might also include:

-- extreme diets (for example, a high-protein diet), illnesses like anorexia nervosa,
+- Extreme diets (for example, a high-protein diet), illnesses like Anorexia nervosa or Bulimia

 TREATMENT FOR BAD BREATH